kbilsted/WhitespaceWarrior/README.md

 # WhitespaceWarrior

-`WhiteSpaceWarrior` is a tool that make scanning code significantly faster by improving the _signal to noice ratio of the code_
-- i.e. removing all the stuff you get anoyed about when you speed-read code such as empty lines, empty comments, short meaningles comments.
+`WhiteSpaceWarrior` is a tool that make scanning code significantly faster by improving the _signal to noice ratio of the code_.
+It removes all the stuff you get anoyed about when you speed-read code, such as empty lines, empty comments, short meaningles comments.

 ![Logo](whitespacewarrior.png)

 # Installation